This article is part of a larger series on Retail Management.

 To set how you want to get paid by your customers, navigate to your control panel and under Configuration, click on Payment.

-Tip: If you sell in person and use Square POS, you can easily integrate the two platforms to be able to process payments in your Ecwid store through your Square account.
+If you sell in person and use Square POS, you can easily integrate the two platforms to process payments in your Ecwid store through your Square account.

 Customize Your Checkout Page